ValdiRatu/discord-bot-test/README.md

 Run `npm install` or `yarn install` to download dependencies

 ## Running the scripts
-- `npm run start` or `yarn start` starts the bot and signs it into Discord
+- `npm run start` or `yarn start` syncs the bot's commands then starts the bot and signs it into Discord
 - `npm run deploy-commands` or `yarn deploy-commands` will sync the commands you added to the bot
 - `npm run delete-commands` or `yarn delete-commands` will remove all commands previously added